911nxt/Gemini-2.5-Premium-PDF-Chat/README.md

+Developed with ❤️ by Abdulrahman Alnammoura — AI Graduate & Technical Specialist.

 # 🧠 Abdulrahman Alnammoura | Premium Gemini 2.5 RAG PDF Chat

 A professional-grade, high-performance RAG workspace built from scratch using the native **Google GenAI SDK** and optimized for **Gemini 2.5 Flash**.
 This system delivers ultra-low latency document interactions with absolute architectural efficiency.